shakfu/buildpy/README.md

 This project provides different language implementations to programmatically configure and build python from source.

+The end product is especially useful for integration or embeddding in another compiled project, and along the way I got to program the same application using different languages which is always fun and educational.

-The implementations are so far: {python, golang, rust, haskell, swift (wip)}
+The implementations are so far: {python, golang, rust, haskell, c++ (wip), swift (wip)}

 The initial design, called `buildpy`, was initially implemented in python3 as an improvement on some earlier incarnations (see Background section below).

-The design includes the following general steps:
+The design envisions the following general steps:

 1. Create local build environment / project which consists of the following folder structure